EMPLOYMENT LAW NEWS

 How do you track Oregon’s Minimum Wage with Employees Working in Multiple Counties?

 In the era of nontraditional work environments, applying minimum wage rates can be tricky.
-Oregon’s minimum wage law outlines how the law applies to employees who work in counties with different rates.
+Oregon’s minimum wage law outlines how the it applies to employees who work in counties with different rates.

-For employees who work at a fixed location:
+For employees who work at a fixed business location:

 - If an employee performs more than 50 percent of their work in a pay period at the employer’s permanent fixed location in Oregon, the applicable minimum wage rate is determined based on the region where the business is located